bvthz5/Smart-Blood-Connect/README.md

 - Health: http://127.0.0.1:5000/api/health
 - Swagger: http://127.0.0.1:5000/apidocs

+### 6a) Alternative: Run with development script (includes fallback for donor matching)
+Double-click `START_DEV.bat` to run the backend with synchronous donor matching when Redis is not available.

 ### 7) Frontend – install and run
 ```powershell
 # If npm is not recognized, add Node to PATH for this session